dyozie/pivotal-hd-docs/content/getting-started/spring-data-hadoop/wordcount_with_spring_hadoop.md

 Spring Hadoop has the namespace, which is made default in the above xml.
 The configuration tag provides the location of HDFS and Jobtracker to submit the jobs.
-The Job is defined with xml as shown above and the JobRunner runs the Job.
+The Job is defined with xml as shown above, and the JobRunner runs the Job.

 ###Step 2: Run the example

-The code creates the Application Context and Spring Hadoop runs the job after initialization.
+The code creates the Application Context and Spring Hadoop run the job after initialization.

 ```java